KM Software

 2. Declarative Knowledge

-Knowmax structures declarative data into informational content.
+Knowmax structures declarative knowledge into informational content.
 For instance, it can store explanations about products or services in a structured format for users to understand their features and functionalities.

 3. Implicit Knowledge